childotg/Ocelot.Extensions/README.md

 ```
 Depending on the RepositoryType choosen (`AzureStorage, GoogleCloudStorage`) it will use the appropriate sub-section with access details.

+### Known issues
+For now, the configuration extension overrides the default `IFileConfigurationSetter` provider of Ocelot.
+This behaviour has been overridden to overcome the limitation of a fixed `FileConfiguration` schema for the `ocelot.json` configuration file.
+In the future, I will integrate better the existing Ocelot options (InMemory, Consul) with the extension.

 ### Sample: PollingConfigurationFromAzure
 This sample show how to integrate the `Ocelot.Extensions.Configuration` into your existing Ocelot project.